-Learn how to tie a Whipping - How to apply a whipping to a line to protect it from unraveling or to form an aglet at the end of a rope.
+Learn how to tie a Japanese Knot or Square Knot - a decorative knot that forms a square shape.
 This is a fine knot for camping, climbing, sailing or Boy Scout training.

 I'll be honest—I've never been a huge fan of camping.
 It's not that I have anything against nature, I'm just partial to showering and sleeping in my own bed.
 In fact, the only part of camping I've ever really enjoyed is sitting around a campfire.
 Outdoor fires are perfect for socializing and cooking hot dogs, but they're also great at helping remove one of camping's biggest annoyances.